simon-ritchie/apysc/docstring_markdowns/apysc/_type/value_util.md

 **[Returns]**

 - `value_str`: str
   - String for expression.
-If value is instance of VariableNameInterface, then variable's name will be returned, otherwise string casted value will be returned.
-Bool value will be lowercase (true or false) and str value will be quoted by double quotation.
-List or tuple value will be converted to js Array expression, e.g., '[10, "Hello!", true, any_variable]'.
-None will be Nan.
+If a value is an instance of VariableNameInterface, this interface returns a variable's name.
+Otherwise, this interface returns a string-casted value.
+A bool value becomes lowercase (true or false), and this interface quotes a string value by double quotation.
+This interface converts a List or tuple value to a JavaScript Array expression, e.g., '[10, "Hello!", true, any_variable]'.
+None becomes NaN.